mjq11302010044/Real-CE/README.md

 ## Benchmark Installation

 The recognition evaluation needs Chinese and English recognizer weights.
-They can be downloaded from the link: ‘https://drive.google.com/file/d/1wga0xFdBSkAt_Pif3wPMG4tnHA9wQ7wD/view?usp=sharing’
+They can be downloaded from the link: https://drive.google.com/file/d/1wga0xFdBSkAt_Pif3wPMG4tnHA9wQ7wD/view?usp=sharing

+After downloading the pth files, you need to place the files in \<RealCE_ROOT\>/basicsr/metrics/ for weights loading.

 ## Dataset Access
 Coming soon...